Sapphirine/Holiday_Planner/README.md

 Our codes are tested in ubuntu environment only.

 <b>How to run kmeans-cluster.sh</b><br/>
-It takes 3 parameters, continent, country and state. i.e. kmeans-cluster.sh North-America United-States New-York The input for continent, country and state needs to match the data directory saved in hdfs.
+It takes 3 parameters, continent, country and state, i.e. kmeans-cluster.sh North-America United-States New-York. <br/>
+The input for continent, country and state needs to match the data directory saved in hdfs.

 <b>How to set up elasticsearch</b><br/>